Emperor Yi of Chu

-Life

 Early life

 Xiong Xin was a descendant of the royal family of the Chu state in the Warring States period, and a grandson of King Huai of Chu.
 However, he was not in the main line of succession and there were four kings who succeeded his grandfather before the Chu state was conquered by the Qin state in 223 BC.
 Xiong Xin lived as a commoner under Qin rule after the fall of Chu.